|

 Copyright: 01/1953

 From Spy Fighters #12 - 7 pages - Another Korean War tale.
 Plague is killing a good number of Red soldiers but the North Koreans are claiming it is American use of germ warfare.
 It is the job of Clark Mason and a select number of men to go behind enemy lines and get the proof.
+Click here to read the story.

-31 The Strange Enemy!
 The Strange Enemy!

 Published by Atlas Comics